 Interactive playtime with the newcomer is an important trust-building exercise to start immediately.
 If the newcomer is a kitten, the playtime will help her bond with you and also help her work off some of that endless kitten energy.
 If the newcomer is an adult, especially if she’s frightened, the interaction will help her stay within her comfort zone while playing.
 This is a great way to build trust.

-The first sense to introduction is scent.
-The sock exchange will help the newcomer and residents to begin the get to know one another in a very safe, controlled way.
+The first sense to introduce is scent.
+This sock exchange activity can help the newcomer and residents to begin the get to know one another in a very safe, controlled way.
 Pheromones are scent chemicals that tell a lot about a cat to others.
-This sharing of information of the friendly facial pheromones is a great first ‘how do you do’.
+This way of sharing of information of the friendly facial pheromones is a great first ‘how do you do’.

 Take a few pairs of socks and put one sock on your hand.
 Now rub one of your resident cats gently along the cheek to collect some facial pheromones.
 Use a different sock for each cat so you don’t cause tension.
 If you have a large cat community, don’t rub everyone at the same time.
 Start with one or two you feel will be more receptive to the new cat.
 Choose a sociable but calm cat to prevent intimidating the newcomer.
 This will come in handy later because you’ll be introducing those cats first.